Loading...

 sudo yum install ompl

-Note that this package does not include Python bindings.
+Note that this package does not include Python bindings at this time.

 Linux (generic)

-OMPL requires Boost (version 1.58 or higher), CMake (version 3.5 or higher), and Eigen (version 3.3 or higher).
-Some additional features are available if ODE is installed.
-OMPL.app requires in addition Assimp, Open GL libraries and header files, libccd (version 2.0.0 or higher), and FCL (version 0.5.0 or higher).
-To be able to generate python bindings you need to install the Python library and header files and Py++.
-The OMPL.app GUI requires PyQt5 (including its OpenGL bindings) and PyOpenGL.
-Finally, you need a C++14 compiler (g++-5 or newer).
+OMPL requires Boost (version 1.68 or higher), CMake (version 3.12 or higher), Eigen (version 3.3 or higher), and yaml-cpp (for parsing YAML configuration files, required for VAMP demos).
+To be able to generate python bindings you need to install the Python library and header files.
+Finally, you need a C++17 compiler (g++-7 or newer).

-Once the dependencies are installed, OMPL.app can then be compiled like so:
+Once the dependencies are installed, OMPL can then be compiled like so:

 • Create a build directory and run cmake: